mansam/fossbox/content/Zanarama-navigating-glade.md

 Author: Zanarama
 Tags: legacy, foss@rit
 Category: legacy
-Summary: A large goal of the Gourciferous project is to create a GUI that will make ...
+Summary: A large goal of the Gourciferous project is to create a GUI that will make processing GIT logs and rendering Gource videos a lot easier.
+For the past few days I have been working on creating some mock-ups for the GUI in Glade.
+The benefit of using Glade is that the mock-up can easily become a functional GUI by adding a Python program to create functionality.
+However, using Glade hasn't been a picnic.
+Originally the software seemed incredibly intuitive.
+The buttons are simple, and it truly on ta ...

 A large goal of the Gourciferous project is to create a GUI that will make processing GIT logs and rendering Gource videos a lot easier.
 For the past few